uw-ictd/ccn-covid-analysis/data/README.md

 9. Add FQDN information where available, either from a previous DNS request by the user, or if not available, via a reverse DNS lookup.

+10. Map domain names, protocols, and ip addresses to organizations and traffic categories.

+11. Remove organizations, domain names, and ip addresses visited by fewer than 5 users.

+12. Repartition the data and optimize the datatypes of all columns.